-Risk Manager or another member of the leadership team may contact you for more information to thoughtfully evaluate the circumstance and determine a safe and effective resolution.
-Sentinel Events and Near Miss Events require a Root Cause Analysis (RCA).
-RCA is an investigative method to identify underlying cause(s) of a serious event in order to determine corrective actions that will reduce the risk or prevent re-occurrence.
+The Risk Manager or another member of the leadership team may need to contact you for more information to thoughtfully evaluate the circumstance and determine a safe and effective resolution.
+You should expect prompt response to your concerns.
+Sentinel Events and Near Miss Events require a Root Cause Analysis.
+A Root Cause Analysis is an investigative method to identify the underlying cause(s) of a serious event in order to determine corrective actions that will reduce the risk or prevent re-occurrence.